affinitic/Rpmizer/README.rst

 * Create a rpm.cfg buildout which used to create rpms.
 * Create folder named `rpm` into your buildout repo.
 * Create a build.sh file into rpm folder.
-* Create a job into jenkins
+* Create a job into jenkins.

 Files
 -----